kaustubhk24/Audacity-Marathi-Competition-Website/README.md

 ## Description

-This is a pizza order site which is used to cart , purchase , track order functionality.
-It is built in ExpressJS.
+This is a competition event site made with bootstrap.

 ## Demo